1a11a/Medical-Clinic-21c/ReadMe.txt

 ## Installation

-1. Unzip the folder and open the "Medical-Clinic" folder with visual studio
+1. Unzip the folder and open the "Medical-Clinic-21c" folder with visual studio

 2. Open a terminal and navigate to the frontend directory: